-10% OFF FIRST ORDER SIMPLY ADD COUPON CODE CBD10 AT CHECKOUT
+10% OFF YOUR FIRST THREE ORDERS SIMPLY ADD COUPON CODE CBD10 AT CHECKOUT

 SAME DAY DISPATCH

 Cannabidiol (CBD) is one of over 80 naturally occurring cannabinoid compounds found in the Cannabis plant.
 Cannabis is an umbrella term under which there are a number of species including Hemp and Marijuana.

 The cannabinoid compound THC (Tetrahydrocannabinol) is the most prevalent type found in Marijuana and is responsible for the ‘High’ or psychoactive response provided by its use.

 CBD (Cannabidiol) is the second most prevalent compound in Marijuana and the most common compound found in Hemp.
 CBD is none psychoactive and does not provide the ‘High’ associated with THC.

 Our bodies have a network of neurones called the endocannabinoid system (ECS).
 Endocannabinoids are effectively messengers that keep the body regulated by telling important processes when to start and when to stop.
 The endocannabinoid system runs throughout the body including all major organs, connective tissue, glands and the immune system.
 However, it is the brain and central nervous system where the ECS receptors are most densely populated.